ArnobDam/Gorillas/README.md

 # Gorillas (JavaScript Project)

-## Background

-Hi!
-Welcome to Gorillas, my projectile motion game coded via Javascript.
-This game involves two rival gorillas.
-The goal of the game is to throw bananas and hit the other gorilla at the other end of the screen.
+Welcome to [Gorillas](https://arnobdam.github.io/Gorillas/), my projectile motion game coded via Javascript, HTML & CSS.
+Gorillas is a projectile motion game involving two rival gorillas throwing bananas at each other.
 One gorilla is controlled by the user and the other by the computer opponent / AI.
-The banana's physics follows projectile motion.
-The user decides the direction and speed of the banana thrown via two seperate gauges which appear before throwing.
-A jungle landscape is randomly generated between the two gorillas, and the user and AI gorilla have to throw the banana in a path avoid this landscape.
-Each time a gorilla is hit by a banana their lives decrease by one, and the game is concluded when a gorilla loses all their lives!
+The banana's path implements projectile motion physics, including vector math and trigonometry.
+This game was creating by combining my love of arcade game, physics and computer programming.
+I hope you enjoy playing!

 ## Functionality & MVPs

 In Gorillas, users will be able to:

-1. Determine the angle of the banana thrown via a line gauge which rotates back and forth between 0 and 90 degrees.
-Upon hitting the space bar / clicking the mouse, the current angle of the gauge will be locked into place.
+1. Determine the angle of the banana thrown via a rotating line guage.
+Upon hitting the space bar once, the current angle of the gauge will be locked into place.
-2. After locking the angle in place, a new line gauge appears which determines the speed of the banana.
-This line gauge continously decreases and increases in length, until the user once again hits the the space bar / clicks the mouse, this time locking the speed of the banana.
+2. After locking the angle in place, the line gauge will then contiuosly increase and decrease in length.
+Upon hitting the space bar again, the power of the banana throw will llock in the gorilla will throw the banana!

-4. The user throws the banana as to avoid the landscape generated between themselves and the rival gorilla.
-If the banana collides with any of the landscape, the landscape halts the banana's path the turn ends.
+3. Bananas are thrown needing to avoid the raondmly generated landscape generated between themselves and the rival gorilla.
+If the banana collides with any of the landscape, the game boundaries or the rival gorilla, the turn switches.
-5. The user competes against a rival AI gorilla, and the user and AI gorilla alternate turns throwing bananas at each other.
-The rival gorilla's angle and speed when throwing the banana is pseudo-randomly generated so the rival gorilla succeeds with their throw 10-20% of the time.
+4. The rival gorilla's AI involves pseudo-randomly generating x- and y-vectors which determing the angle and speed of their banana's throw.
+The AI determine that rival gorilla succeeds with their throw 10-15% of the time.

 In addition, this project will include:

 1. Instructions detailing how to play the game.
 2. Sprites animating the gorillas and bananas, as well as static sprites depicting the landscape, background & lives.
-3. Lives for each gorilla (if time permits), which decrease when hit with a banana.
-4. Increasing difficulty as the game persists (if time permits).
-If the user has more lives than the rival gorilla, the speed of the gauges will increase (making it more difficult to throw accurately) and/or the rival gorilla will become more accurate.
+3. An arcade-based CSS style, as well as an animated background in the gameview.

 ## Wireframe: